 This isn’t about rugby, just in case you’re thinking it is.

 Which is what winning in business is all about.

-At the restaurant with Paddi on Friday, he noted that our orders were taken by a waitress who was attentive and friendly.
+At the restaurant with Paddi that Friday evening, he noted that our orders were taken by a waitress who was attentive and friendly.